techtwig/open-source-project-template/README.md

 # Open Source Project Template
-Clone this project to get started with a new project on this community
+Clone this project to get started with a new project in this community

 ## Description
 A little brief about this project

 ## Philosophy
-Descripbe the Philosophy of this project
+Describe the Philosophy of this project

 ## Project scope
 - [ ] Authentication